Blue Wings: Development since 2009 and closure

 On 30 December 2009, the Federal Office for Civil Aviation of Germany revoked the operating license of Blue Wings because of solvency fears, forcing the airline to shut down all operations.
 Blue Wings was saved for once on 23 April of the same year, when it was announced that Elite Aviation, a VIP charter airline from Abu Dhabi, had signed a charter agreement with Blue Wings.
 Subsequently, the license was reinstated on 5 May.

 On 5 August 2009, it was announced that Iraqi Airways, Iraq's national airline, had signed a contract to lease three Blue Wings Airbus A320-232, which were used on European routes.

-On 13 January 2010, Blue Wings ceased all operations, filing bankruptcy due to the financial crisis which had led to a pull-out of investors.
+On 13 January 2010, Blue Wings ceased all operations, filing bankruptcy due to the Great Recession and the 2008 financial crisis, which reduced investor interest.
 The airline's corporate head office was located in Düsseldorf, at Düsseldorf Airport.
 Before closure it was in Terminal A. Previously it was in Hangar 8 at the same airport.